Low Glycemic Index Foods and Gestational Diabetes Diet + Testimonial By Female Trainer and Life Coach Andjela Tanasic

 Eating a healthy diet is the best way to control blood sugar levels.
 However, we shouldn't neglect the importance of staying active during pregnancy.
 It is recommended that pregnant women exercise for at least 30 minutes a day, most days of the week.

-To find out what exercises are safe to do, click here.
+Check out our blog, [Safe Prenatal Workouts in Dubai], to learn what exercises are safe.
 Combining exercise and good nutrition will give you the best chance of preventing gestational diabetes.

 CONCLUSION